SunPower CEO to retire, former Amazon executive named top boss

 Total has a stake of 51.5% in SunPower, according to Refinitiv.

-Faricy, 54, most recently served as CEO of global media company Discovery Inc from September 2018 to August 2020.
+Faricy, 54, most recently served as CEO of global media company Discovery Inc’s direct-to-consumer business from September 2018 to August 2020.
 Earlier, he spent 13 years at Amazon.com, lastly as vice president leading the e-retail giant’s marketplace.

 While Faricy will begin his new role on April 19, Werner will discuss the company’s fiscal performance during its first quarter 2021 earnings conference call, the company said.